SMSLink-ro/Example-for-receiving-SMS-delivery-report-using-PHP/README.md

 - *network_id* the ID of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
 - *network_type* the type of the network in which the SMS was delivered, see possible values for this parameter [here](https://www.smslink.ro/sms-gateway-documentatie-sms-gateway.html)
 - *delivery_report* the delivery report as received from the mobile network operator
+- *connection_id* the Connection ID which was used to send the SMS
+- *message_count* the count of SMS segments for the SMS (values can be 1 for a SMS up to 160 characters or a larger value for concatenated SMS, longer that 160 characters)

 In order to receive these additional parameters, you should activate this feature as described in the documentation, at the Delivery Report chapter, subchapter 2, located [here](https://www.smslink.ro/sms-gateway-raportul-de-livrare-al-sms-ului-transmis-prin-sms-gateway.html).